pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 ### Returns

-WhereNowResult:
+where_now() returns WhereNowResult:
-- channels: Vec<String> — Channels where the user ID is present.
+- channels — Vec<String>.
+Channels where the user ID is present.

 ## User state

+##### Requires Presence

+Presence add-on must be enabled for your key in the Admin Portal.
+For how to receive presence events, see Presence Events.

-Set/get key-value pairs as presence state for a user ID.
+Set/get key/value pairs (JSON object) specific to a user ID.

+##### Presence state format

 Presence state must be a JSON object.

 ### Method(s)